TheSecurityDev/simple-koa-shopify-auth/README.md

 ## Requirements:

-**This package assumes you have `@shopify/shopify-api` v2 already installed.
-If you are on v1.x.x you will need to upgrade to the latest version with `npm i @shopify/shopify-api@latest`.**
+**This package assumes you have `@shopify/shopify-api` v5 already installed.
+If you are on a lower version you will need to upgrade to the latest version with `npm i @shopify/shopify-api@latest`.**

 #### WARNING:

-**`@shopify/shopify-api` v2 has some breaking changes from v1.
-Please [check the changelog](https://github.com/Shopify/shopify-node-api/blob/v2.0.0/CHANGELOG.md#200---2021-10-28) to see all the changes, and update your code accordingly.**
+**Please [check the changelog](https://github.com/Shopify/shopify-api-node/blob/v5.0.1/CHANGELOG.md) to see all the changes, and update your code accordingly.**

 ## Usage: